650 W 41st Ave (Oakridge Centre) rezoning application

 Why does the grocery floor area keep decreasing (see Bylaw 12271 and bylaw 8329) even though the density increases?
 Why hasn't the grocery floor area also been increased with the application for increased density?

-Joel91 asked over 3 years ago
+Joel91 asked about 4 years ago

 The applicant has not proposed an increase in the grocery floor area with this rezoning application, and is not required to do so by any City policy.
 The reduction in the minimum 4,639 sq. m for “food floor” use (By-law 8329) to 3,716 sq. m for “grocery or drug store use” (By-law 12271) was approved by Council in 2014.
 There have been no reductions since that date.